Job Displacement Model

 How easily can success in your role be measured objectively?

-What percentage of your work happens in digital/text format?
+What percentage of your work inputs and outputs currently exist in digital/text format?

 Can your work be broken into discrete, measurable tasks?